Friday, June 13, 2025

 What are some cooking tips for using flaxseed?

 Grind flaxseed just before using for better nutrients.
-Store it in a sealed container in the fridge to keep it fresh and potent.
+Store it in a sealed container in the refrigerator to keep it fresh and potent.

 How does flaxseed contribute to sustainable nutrition?